How Holiday Gift Giving Fits in With Medicaid Planning

 Avoiding the look back period is one of the many reasons why it is important to begin Medicaid planning early, long before it is needed.
 There are also other ways of protecting your assets against being depleted by high long term care costs, such as by placing your assets in a trust.

 In making nursing home and long term care plans, each situation is unique.
 To protect yourself and your loved ones, the best course of action is to discuss the matter with an experienced New York Medicaid planning attorney.
-Reach out and contact Cavallo & Cavallo today to request a consultation in our Bronx or New Rochelle office.
+Reach out and contact Cavallo & Cavallo today to request a consultation in our Bronx or Westchester office.